 YA author Michael said, “Putting the first book of my completed trilogy on sale helped a lot.
 I got 700+ new subscribers in just 2 weeks!“

-3. Create FOMO.
+3. Create FOMO

-Share special content, discounts or access only for your email list.
+Share special content, discounts, or access only for your email list.
 Psychology shows people hate missing out on exclusives.

-Offer VIP badges, tiers or premium subscriptions.
+Offer VIP badges, tiers, or premium subscriptions.
 Marketing data reveals people enjoy status symbols.
 Satisfy this desire with perks for your most engaged fans.

-4. Spotlight Loyal Subscribers.
+4. Spotlight Loyal Subscribers

 Celebrate milestones like most books read, years subscribed, referrals sent.
 Research shows recognition fuels engagement.

-7. Create A Community
+6. Create a Community

 Foster Facebook groups, book clubs, meetups.
 Studies reveal belonging satisfies our social needs and builds loyalty.